Written by Michele Wheat

 As with everything, trends change.
 Soon ribbons and lapel pins were replaced with silicone wristbands, perceived as more hip and trendy.
 These bracelets for a cause were no doubt popularized by the Livestrong Foundation started by Lance Armstrong.
 But unlike the ribbons and lapel pins which would show their age and look worn, silicone wristbands are durable and resilient.
 These awareness wristbands’ continuing popularity is a testament to their simple style, durable quality and effectiveness as means of self-expression.

-For-profit organizations can also benefit from wristbands with a message, by using them to leverage their brand, using them for promotions and advertising.
+For-profit organizations can also benefit from wristbands with a message by using them as cheap fundraising ideas to leverage their brand, promote their services, advertise, and more.
 The wristband’s affordable price allows companies to order them in large quantities and use them as giveaway items to employees and clients at tradeshows, events and much more.
 The custom made wristbands give businesses an opportunity to create their own design for specific purposes, as well as choose their own colors, font, message, image, logo, size and style.
 People tend to wear wristbands long after an event is over, and if they like the design and cause, it can make for a long-lasting, low-cost marketing strategy that provides maximum company exposure to the public.

 To wear a wristband in the color or design representative of an organization or cause further identifies the wearer as an advocate or affiliate of that same enterprise.
 These bracelets for a cause can aid in forming bonds amongst people that share the same values, and serve as a unifier connecting people committed to the same cause.
 For example, light pick silicone bands represent breast cancer and women’s health.
 A red silicone wristband may represent AIDS awareness, but also represents heart disease, stroke, DARE/substance abuse, and MADD (Mothers Against Drunk Driving).
 Yellow gold represents childhood cancer causes and are considered cancer colors.